vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 My father closed the newspapers.

-It was time to go big or go home.
+It wasn't time to go home.

 _\*Serbian football club_